Aliases for PAX4 Gene

 GeneCards Summary for PAX4 Gene

 PAX4 (Paired Box 4) is a Protein Coding gene.
-Diseases associated with PAX4 include diabetes mellitus, ketosis-prone and maturity-onset diabetes of the young, type ix.
-Among its related pathways are L1CAM interactions and Regulation of beta-cell development.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and double-stranded DNA binding.
-An important paralog of this gene is PAX8.
+Diseases associated with PAX4 include Maturity-Onset Diabetes Of The Young, Type 9 and Diabetes Mellitus, Ketosis-Prone.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and RNA polymerase II distal enhancer sequence-specific DNA binding.
+An important paralog of this gene is PAX6.